claritylab/lucida/sirius-application/README.md

  // TODO: e2e start.sh automated process, including starting servers

 ```
-- In AWS, this step takes about 30 minutes to complete
+- In AWS, this step takes ~30 minutes to complete
 - On completion of start.sh, follow the normal steps to invoke the required sirius server components from /sirius/sirius/sirius-application/run-scripts/